Share this recipe!

 Description

-Filling, nutritious and delicious, this avocado toast with cottage cheese is a fabulous breakfast, lunch OR dinner!
+Filling, nutritious and delicious, this avocado toast with cottage cheese can be a quick, high-protein breakfast, lunch OR dinner!
 There are no rules.

 Ingredients